-Gaya was visibly upset at being reminded of the incident.
+Gaya was upset at being reminded of the incident.
 "That was childishness, sir.
 Don't remind me of it."

 We had, by then, traveled three to four miles away from the village.
 It was a desolate place and very quiet.
 On the west lay a pool from where we used to gather lotus flowers during our childhood days.
 The sky was turning crimson as afternoon gave way to evening.
 I climbed a tree and cut off a branch.
 The tipper and the cat were instantly shaped.

-The game started.
+The game began.
 I placed the billet across a small hole and flicked it with the tipper.
 The billet shot past Gaya.
 He stretched his hand as though he was angling for a fish.
 The billet flew over his head and dropped some distance behind.
-This was the same Gaya who as a boy seemed to have had a mesmerising effect on billets - the billets, however they were shaped and whatever their size, as if on their own accord would fly to his hands.
+This was the same Gaya who as a boy seemed to have had a mesmerising effect on billets: the billets, however they were shaped and whatever their size, as if on their own accord would fly to his hands.
 The boy, then, had a magnetic effect on his hands which attracted the billets to them.
 But, today, the billets did not display the same love for him.